After the car trip from Winnipeg to Moose Jaw, four recruits relax before beginning tryouts with the new club.

 Hockey, baseball didn't matter, the Bentleys would be there.
 Doug, Max and Bev of the Saskatoon Gems.

-Left - infielder Roy Williams, with previous Canadian experience with the Regina Caps, came north this time with a barnstorming team from Texas, the Texas Jasper Steers.
+Left - infielder Roy Williams, with previous Canadian experience with the Regina Caps, came north in 1954 with a barnstorming team from East Texas, the Texas Jasper Steers.

-He rapped a homer and triple as the visitors whipped the Regina All-Stars 8-1.
+He rapped a homer and triple as the visitors whipped the Regina All-Stars 8-1 in one of the few games they played north of the border.